gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 [LabSat](https://www.labsat.co.uk/index.php/en/) is an affordable, portable, and versatile multi-constellation Global Navigation Satellite Simulator.

 LabSat 3 devices record and replay real world raw sample data, allowing realistic and repeatable testing to be carried out under controlled conditions.
-This block reads files stored by LabSat 2 or LabSat 3 devices, and delivers a stream of samples of type `gr_complex`.
+This block reads files stored by LabSat 2 or LabSat 3 devices, and delivers a stream of samples of type <abbr id="data-type" title="Complex samples with real and imaginary parts of type 32-bit floating point.
+C++ name: std::complex<float>">`gr_complex`</abbr>.
 Only single-frequency reading is implemented.

 LabSat 3 splits data in 2 GB files.
 This file source automatically increments the file name when the signal is split in several files: it adds "_0000.LS3" to this base path and filename.
 Thus, next file will be "_0001.LS3" and so on.